 Are Beagles Best in Pairs?

 Coming back to the pack dog mentality of Beagles, it is always a good idea to have a companion with your Beagle.
 They thrive amongst other company, and what better company to a Beagle than another dog of its breed, really.

 Beagles being energetic and playful dogs, a company to them that would be on the same even leveled temperament is most preferred, and so a Beagle can provide the best companionship to another Beagle.
 So yes, in a way, they are best in pairs.

 (Find out how easy or hard it is to train a beagle.)

-To revise everything we’ve discussed in this article, the general personality and temperament of Beagles is how their different attributes are very well-balanced with one another.
+To revise everything we’ve discussed in this article, the general personality and temperament of Beagles show how their different attributes are very well-balanced with one another.
 They are very energetic animals but not too energetic to be a bother and just enough to be very fun and lively to be around.

-These balanced out traits also make Beagles very easy to find a companion for because technically, you can pair them up with any breed and they will somehow match their energies in one domain or another.
-Or they would have slightly alternating energies that fit like a jig saw and complete each other in a sense and so either way, Beagles are even better when they have a companion with them, whoever it may be.
+These balanced-out traits also make Beagles very easy to find a companion for because technically, you can pair them up with any breed, and they will somehow match their energies in one domain or another.
+Or they would have slightly alternating energies that fit like a jigsaw and complete each other in a sense, and so either way, Beagles are even better when they have a companion with them, whoever it may be.